HamzaHassanM/HeatMap/README.md

 # HeatMap
-Create Heat Map by using Leaflet.js
+Creating a heat Map by using Leaflet.js

-Heat Map for some points in Egypt \
+- for some points in Egypt
-You can see the example in Index.php file
+- see the example in the `Index.php` file